View large image | More photos |

 "It makes the shot into the green that much tougher" when the patio is full, Welden said.
 "We try and tell people to keep it down out there, but it can be tough."

-Caledonia Golf & Fish Club invariably comes up when talk turns to the Strand's top tracks, and rightly so.
+Caledonia Golf and Fish Club invariably comes up when talk turns to the top golf courses in Myrtle Beach and the surrounding area, and rightly so.

-The brilliance here is in the details - the lack of housing, the mature oaks lining the drive into the club.
-You get what you pay for ($200 during peak season) with the fine conditioning and the Champions Bermuda turf on the greens.
+The brilliance here is in the details -- the lack of housing, the mature oaks lining the drive into the club.
+You get what you pay for with the fine conditioning and the Champions Bermuda turf on the greens.